 The GLA Food Policy Team have publicised the draft London Food Strategy for consultation.
-The consultation period will last for eight weeks and will end on 5th July.
+The consultation period closes on the 5th July and we need as many responses as possible!
 The draft strategy can be found at www.london.gov.uk/draft-food-strategy.

-This draft London Food Strategy is designed to help make the food environment across London healthier for all Londoners and outlines the Mayor’s ambitious vision for good food in the capital.
+This Strategy is designed to help make the food environment across London healthier for all Londoners and outlines the Mayor’s ambitious vision for good food in the capital.
 Developed in partnership with the London Food Board, the strategy sets out actions under six priority areas.

 - Good food at home;

 - Good food shopping and eating out;